cockroachdb/docs/src/current/v24.3/set-up-logical-data-replication.md

 If you're setting up bidirectional LDR, both clusters will act as a source and a destination in the respective LDR jobs.
 The high-level steps are:

 1. Prepare the tables on each cluster with the prerequisites for starting LDR.
-1. Set up an [external connection]({% link {{ page.version.version }}/create-external-connection.md %}) on cluster B to hold the connection URI for cluster A.
+1. Set up an [external connection]({% link {{ page.version.version }}/create-external-connection.md %}) on cluster B (which will be the destination cluster initially) to hold the connection URI for cluster A.
 1. Start LDR from cluster B with your required modes.
 1. (Optional) Run Steps 2 and 3 again with cluster B as the source and A as the destination, which starts LDR streaming from cluster B to A.
-1. Check the status of the LDR job in the [DB Console]({% link {{ page.version.version }}/ui-overview.md %}).
+1. Check the status of the LDR job in the [DB Console]({% link {{ page.version.version }}/ui-overview.md %}). {% comment  %}to add link to the monitoring page once published{% endcomment %}

 ## Before you begin

 You'll need:

 - Two separate v24.3 CockroachDB {{ site.data.products.core }} clusters with connectivity between every node in both clusters.
+That is, all nodes in cluster A must be able to contact each node in cluster B and vice versa.
 The SQL advertise address should be the cluster node advertise address so that the LDR job can plan node-to-node connections between clusters for maximum performance.
     - To set up each cluster, you can follow [Deploy CockroachDB on Premises]({% link {{ page.version.version }}/deploy-cockroachdb-on-premises.md %}).
     - The [Deploy CockroachDB on Premises]({% link {{ page.version.version }}/deploy-cockroachdb-on-premises.md %}) tutorial creates a self-signed certificate for each {{ site.data.products.core }} cluster.
 To create certificates signed by an external certificate authority, refer to [Create Security Certificates using OpenSSL]({% link {{ page.version.version }}/create-security-certificates-openssl.md %}).
-    - Both clusters can be empty.
-    - One cluster can be empty and the other can have an existing table/dataset.
+    - All nodes in each cluster will need access to the Certificate Authority for the other cluster.
+Refer to [Connect from the destination to the source](#step-2-connect-from-the-destination-to-the-source).
+- LDR replicates at the table level, which means clusters can contain other tables that are not part of the LDR job.
+If both clusters are empty, create the tables that you need to replicate with **identical** schema definitions (excluding indexes) on both clusters.
+If one cluster already has an existing table that you'll replicate, ensure the other cluster's table definition matches.
+For more details on the supported schemas, refer to [Schema Validation](#schema-validation).

 {{site.data.alerts.callout_info}}
 If you need to run LDR through a load balancer, use the load balancer IP address as the SQL advertise address on each cluster.
 It is important to note that using a load balancer with LDR can impair performance.
 {{site.data.alerts.end}}

-- All nodes in each cluster will need access to the Certificate Authority for the other cluster.
-Refer to [Connect from the destination to the source](#step-2-connect-from-the-destination-to-the-source).
-- If both clusters are empty, create the tables that you need to replicate with **identical** schema definitions (excluding indexes) on both clusters.
-If one cluster already has an existing table that you'll replicate, ensure the other cluster's table definition matches.
-For more details on the supported schemas, refer to [Schema Validation](#schema-validation).

 To create bidirectional LDR, you can complete the [optional step](#step-4-optional-set-up-bidirectional-ldr) to start the second LDR job that sends writes from the table on cluster B to the table on cluster A.